 Are your kids gearing up to go back to school, either in person or remotely due to Covid 19?
+Do you have all of the necessary remote learning tools so that your child has a successful year?
 Our school district is offering both in-person and remote learning to students during the 2020 -2021 school year.
 Remote classes will require more effort on your part but keeping your child organized is important.
 Online classes have been around since the early 2000’s so it isn’t a new concept.
 However, school districts are having to make adjustments to technology and give teachers access to software that is needed to run an online class successfully.

 Disclaimer: Order Out of Chaos Planner was given to me to review.
 I’d like to thank them for the planner so that I could share with you the tools your child will need for a successful school year via remote learning.
 All opinions and suggestions are 100% mine.

 Remote Learning: Tools For a Successful School Year